 Comment: VAUDE has a strong system to document and monitor improvements made after an audit.
 The company shows advanced evidence of understanding the relevant issues from FWF stakeholder information.
-In 2015/16 VAUDE introduced a new system that explains how CAPs should be followed up for every staff involved within VAUDE.
+Already in 2015/16 VAUDE introduced a new system that explains how CAPs should be followed up for every staff involved within VAUDE.
 The system categorizes findings with the required follow up actions within a clear time-frame.
 Critical findings for instance require immediate response from factory by email and are followed by two onsite visits.
 The VAUDE board is involved in case the audit reveals crucial problems.
 Noncritical findings can be handled through desktop follow up, and visits by local staff.
 Furthermore, the feedback from the factory management on the implementation status of improvements, is cross-checked by VAUDE's local staff who visits the productions sites regularly.
 Worker interviews are conducted to verify whether the statement of implementation from factory management is correct.
-In case the factory management response varies from the answers from the workers, VAUDE ensures CAP implementation.
+In case the factory management response varies from the answers from the workers, VAUDE takes up the topic again with factory management to see how to ensure full CAP implementation.
 The process of implementation of all CAPs is analyzed per factory on a yearly basis and progress documented in a separate sheet by means of ranking the implementation; this forms the basis for prioritizing and marking which issues should be discussed with general management.
 This analysis is discussed with the factory management during factory visits.
-Meaningful efforts are shown to realize improvements, particularly in the area of health and safety which is checked on annual basis.
+Meaningful efforts (documents, pictures, on site visit and meeting reports) are shown to realize improvements, particularly in the area of health and safety which is checked on annual basis.

 In 2016 VAUDE has started to include worker representatives and unions more in the process of following up CAPs where possible.
 VAUDE realized that including worker representation needs different approaching in different countries.
-E.g. they experienced in China that staff did not want to be functioning as worker representatives when electing in a democratically way.
-By asking to sign up co-workers as worker representatives those people felt honored to be functioning as worker representatives and also took up the job to follow up CAPs with the management.
-In Vietnam such issues weren't faced.
-A posting of the new elected worker representatives at the production board was enough to get started.
+In 2017, good experience was made especially at two production sites.
+It remains a challenge in especially China to have workers want to be worker representatives.